aerospike/aerospike-vector-search-examples/docker/README.md

 ## Prerequisite
 Locate valid `features.conf` in the `./config` directory:

-> [!IMPORTANT]
-> If you are running MacOS you will need to replace all occurrences of port 5000 with
-> port 5002 in your docker compose file and aerospike-vector-search.yml file.

 ## Installation Aerospike and AVS Clusters (docker-compose)
 ```shell
 docker compose -f docker-compose.yaml up -d